Travel to and extended stays in EU and Schengen Area

 Introduction

-The Regulatory & Technical Services group (RATS) has been researching options which might help cruising sailors extend their cruising in Europe following the UK’s departure from the EU.
+The Regulatory & Technical Services group (RATS) has put together information to help cruising sailors extend their cruising in Europe following the UK’s departure from the EU.

 Schengen 90 days

-The UK has left the EU and UK citizens who do not have rights by virtue of family connections or otherwise, have no rights to visit European countries for longer than 90 days in any rolling 180 day period.
+The UK has left the EU and UK citizens who do not have rights by virtue of family connections or otherwise, are no longer able to visit European countries for longer than 90 days in any rolling 180 day period.

-Details of the Schengen 90 day visa calculator can be found on the European Commission Short-stay Visa Calculator.
+Details of the Schengen 90 day visa calculator can be found on the European Commission Short-stay Visa Calculator website.

 Details of arrangements for immigration and customs clearance when arriving or departing from EU countries can be found on the Departure and Arrival in UK and EU page available to CA members.

-The CA is campaigning to get the 90 day period extended.
+The CA has campaigned to get the 90 day period extended.
 Further details can be found in our CAmpaign news.

-Unless the UK and the EU agree a change in the Schengen arrangement, cruisers wishing to spend more than 90 days in any 180 day period in the EU will have to make additional arrangements in terms of extended visas or residency permits which:
+Cruisers wishing to spend more than 90 days in any 180 day period in the EU will have to make additional arrangements in terms of long stay visas or residency permits which:

 • are issued by national governments and hence conditions and procedures may vary;